erlemulligan/duke-chord-workshop/PROJECT_NOTES.md

 ## Key Questions to Answer:

     - How did using an agentic AI tool compare to working alone?

+    Using an agentic AI tool, helped me speed up development, learning and understanding.

     - What was surprising about how the AI understood the code?

+    It was surpising how well AI could document the code analysis and explain it in an easy meaningful way.

     - Where did you need to correct or refine AI suggestions?

+    Sometimes I would need to specify the more recent supported versions of certain frameworks, libraries, etc.

     - How did you verify AI-generated code was correct?

+    The best way was to only generate code one small step at a time to verify the code and confirm that I understood each step.
+It was also helpful to have AI help generate unit tests to run after each step.